New Customer? Get Gold or Silver at Spot!

 Coin Type - 2021 Christa McAuliffe commemorative silver coin.

-In 2021, the Congress of the United States authorized Public Law 116-65, which created a Christa McAuliffe Commemorative Silver Dollar coin to honor her and the six astronauts who all perished 35 years earlier in January of 1986.
+In 2019, the United States Congress enacted Public Law 116-65, authorizing the 2021 Christa McAuliffe Silver Dollar to honor her and the six astronauts who perished in January 1986.
 McAuliffe was a social studies teacher from New Hampshire who was the first teacher to be selected as an astronaut in NASA’s “Teacher in Space” program.
-That program was canceled due to the disaster and replaced with a NASA program to educate teachers about NASA’s missions and about space.
-The public, and NASA, were stunned by this disaster, and it took many years for this honor to be achieved.

-The Silver Dollar commemorative coin had an obverse that was designed by Laurie Musser and sculpted by the US Mint’s Phebe Hemphill.
+The 2021 Christa McAuliffe Silver Dollar features an obverse designed by Laurie Musser and sculpted by the U.S. Mint’s Phebe Hemphill.
 The obverse depicts a portrait of Christa McAuliffe facing left.
 On the upper periphery is her name “CHRISTA McAuliffe,” and on the lower periphery are the year of striking “2021,”, the word “LIBERTY,” and the phrase “IN GOD WE TRUST.”

 The reverse of this silver dollar was designed by Emily Damstra and sculpted by Joseph Menna.
-It features McAuliffe pointing her hand into the sky as three high school age students look skyward.
-Her hand is surrounded by seven eight-pointed stars in the sky, representing McAuliffe and her six astronaut colleagues who all perished.
+It features McAuliffe raising her hand toward the sky as three high school-age students look up.
+Her hand is surrounded by seven stars in the sky, representing McAuliffe and her six astronaut colleagues who all perished.
 Above the stars is the phrase, “I TOUCH THE FUTURE – I TEACH.”
-There is also the word “FIRST” and a symbol, which represents the F.I.R.S.T. program, which engages young people and encourages them to learn and enjoy science, engineering, math, and technology.
+The reverse also includes the official FIRST® logo, which represents the FIRST® robotics program, which engages young people and encourages them to learn and enjoy science, engineering, math, and technology.
 The lower periphery has “EPLURIBUS UNUM,” the denomination “ONE DOLLAR,” and “UNITED STATES OF AMERICA.”

 Explore More On APMEX